JimTools/jwt-auth/docs/options.rst

 .. note::

-  This is useful for development perposes but is **not recomended** for production
+  This is useful for development purposes but is **not recommended** for production

 header
 ------